kobe04/DataScienceCapstone/StartingUp.md

 ## Loading the initial data

 This part of the code downloads the data to the computer and unzips it.
 It checks if the data is already downloaded and unzipped.
 If the names of the original files are not changed, this process will only download the files once.
+Furthermore, the necessary packages are loaded.

 ```r